 Students are prohibited from possessing or using any type of tobacco product, electronic cigarette (e-cigarette), or any other electronic vaporizing device while on school property or while attending an off-campus school-related activity.
+Texas House Bill 114 makes it mandatory to place a student caught possessing a vape into DAEP.

 The district and its staff strictly enforce prohibitions against the use of all tobacco products, ecigarettes, or any other electronic vaporizing device by students and all others on school property and at school-sponsored and school-related activities.
+Any tobacco product or electronic vaping device confiscated will be disposed of at the discretion of campus administration.
 [See the Student Code of Conduct and policies FNCD and GKA for more information.]